enzuru/enzuru/README.md

-# Writing a futuristic Lisp workstation
+# Building a futuristic Lisp workstation

 ![A modern Lisp machine for the ultimate programming experience](screenshot.png "Screenshot of lisp hacking in exwm running on Guix System")